raftario/pasrel/README.md

 ### Disclaimer

-You shouldn't use `pasrel` in production, it hasn't been extensovely tested and, at this stage, is just a fun side project of mine to play around with various stuff.
+You shouldn't use `pasrel` in production, it hasn't been extensively tested and, at this stage, is just a fun pet project of mine to play around with various stuff.

 ## Features